shimlab/NanoSplicer/README.md

 ## JWR_checker.py
  Find junctions within reads (JWRs) from a spliced mapping result (BAM).
 For each JWR, `JWR_checker` reports the junction alignment quality for the initial mapping.

- **Note:** Currently `JWR_checker` output a table in HDF5 format, which allows easier read-in in the following steps.
-A CSV format table can also be output with `--output_csv`, which is easier to read by users.
-The downstream script `JWR_subset.py` and `NanoSplicer.py` only accept the HDF5 as the input.
+ **Note:** Currently `JWR_checker` outputs a table in HDF5 format, which allows easier read-in in the following steps.
+A CSV format table can also be output with `--output_csv`, which is easier for users to read.
+The downstream script `JWR_subset.py` and `NanoSplicer.py` only accepts the HDF5 as the input.
 ```
 Finding junctions within reads (JWRs) from a spliced mapping result (BAM).